Overview#

 In total, ChipWhisperer has four layers of open source components:

-ChipWhisperer has scope boards, which are used to mount side channel attacks, as well as target boards, which function as a device under test (DuT).
-Hardware documentation can be found at https://rtfm.newae.com
+ChipWhisperer has scope boards, which are used to mount side channel attacks, as well as target boards, which function as a device under test (DUT).
+Hardware documentation can be found in the “Hardware” section of this site.

 ChipWhisperer also includes open source firmware for both scopes and targets.

-Scope firmware is written in Verilog (for the FPGA) and C (USB microcontroller) and can be found in the hardware/capture sections of the ChipWhisperer Github repository.
+Scope firmware is written in Verilog (for the FPGA) and C (USB microcontroller) and can be found in the ChipWhisperer Capture Github repository, with the exception of Husky which has its own ChipWhisperer Husky Github repository.

-Target firmware is mostly written in C (though we do have a few FPGA targets with code in Verilog) and can be found in the hardware/victims/firmware directory of the ChipWhisperer Github repository.
+Target firmware is mostly written in C (though we do have a few FPGA targets with code in Verilog) and can be found in the firmware directory of the ChipWhisperer Github repository.

 ChipWhisperer has an open source Python library for controlling the capture hardware and communicating with the target.
-ChipWhisperer ReadTheDocs (this website) has the API documentation and installation instructions for this part of the ChipWhisperer toolchain.
+On this site you’ll find the Python API documentation, organized in four sections:

 The source code for the API is located on the ChipWhisperer Github repository.